jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (4) When any quota for a Chatham Islands quota management area, created in accordance with section 19, is allocated to the Crown under subsection (1) and becomes individual transferable quota, the Crown shall transfer that quota to the Chatham Islands Enterprise Trust.

 ### 49A Surrender of quota to Crown
-Any owner of quota who does not also hold any fishing permit, high seas fishing permit, licence, vessel registration, or approval under this Act may, if the quota is not subject to any caveat, mortgage, or other interest registered on the quota register (other than a settlement quota interest), surrender that quota to the Crown.
+Any owner of quota who does not also hold any fishing permit, international fishing permit, licence, vessel registration, or approval under this Act may, if the quota is not subject to any caveat, mortgage, or other interest registered on the quota register (other than a settlement quota interest), surrender that quota to the Crown.

 ### 50 Rights of Crown in relation to quota
 (1) Without limiting any other provision of this Act, the chief executive may, on behalf of the Crown,—